-What to see in India in 2 weeks?
+Wondering what to see in India in 2 weeks?
+You came to the right place.

 India is such a large and diverse country and there is so much to see and experience that two weeks gives you only a glimpse of this huge country.
 We spend a month in India and only saw a few states.